 Investigator initiated clinical studies can play a key role in answering important medical and scientific questions regarding Roche’s products and their related therapeutic areas.
 Such clinical studies can contribute towards enhancing the understanding of Roche’s products and their appropriate application, thus improving patient care, and sparking new ideas for further disease-related research aimed at creating improved treatment for patients.

-Roche may support investigator initiated studies with drug supply, funding, material and/or information, as allowed under local laws and regulations, provided that they align with the company defined areas of strategic interest.
+Roche may support investigator initiated studies with drug supply, diagnostics assays, medical devices or solutions supply, funding, material and/or information, as allowed under local laws and regulations, provided that they align with the company defined areas of strategic interest.

-- Clinical studies of approved and investigational uses, involving marketed Roche drugs or those still in development (interventional studies phase I to IV)
+Clinical studies of approved and investigational uses of Roche drugs or diagnostics assays, medical devices and solutions (interventional studies phase I to IV)

-- be able to fulfill all regulatory requirements (including submitting a IND/CTA, writing of final study report and manuscripts etc.)
+Be able to fulfill all regulatory requirements (including submitting a IND/CTA, as applicable, writing of final study report and manuscripts etc.)

-- deliver a written report of the final study results to Roche (GNE)
+Deliver a written report of the final study results to Roche (GNE), as applicable

-- publish the study in a scientific journal
+Publish the study in a scientific journal, as applicable

-- agree to safety reporting to health authorities and to Roche (GNE)
+Agree to safety reporting to health authorities and to Roche (GNE), as applicable

-Researchers are invited to submit their concept proposal via the IIS submission portal.
-Concept submission will be reviewed collectively by the Roche Review Committee based on scientific merit and alignment with corporate research and development plans.
+Researchers are invited to submit their concept proposal via a Roche IIS submission portal.
+Each submission will be reviewed collectively by the Roche Review Committee based on scientific merit and alignment with corporate research, key business objectives and development plans.

 The requester will be informed about the outcome and should Roche be interested in the concept submission, the investigator will be contacted and invited to submit further details and a final protocol on the IIS in order to be considered for full approval.

-Roche requires that the following documents are in place before the support can be initiated:
+Roche requires that the following documents are in place before support can be initiated:

-- a fully executed IIS safety data exchange agreement between the sponsor and Roche
+A fully executed IIS safety data exchange agreement between the sponsor and Roche, as applicable

 All funding requests will be assessed to ensure that they do not exceed local fair market value.
 Funding requests for expenses not associated with the conduct of the study are strictly prohibited.